Dasharo/docs/docs/unified/novacustom/overview.md

   firmware.

-They both interact with each other tightly, so keeping their compatible versions in in sync is important.
-Information on compatibility should be always explained in the release pages:
+They both interact with each other tightly, so keeping their compatible versions in sync is important.
+Information on compatibility should always be explained on the release pages:

 - [NV4x 12th Gen](/variants/novacustom_nv4x_adl/releases/)
 - [NV4x 11th Gen](/variants/novacustom_nv4x_tgl/releases/)